Ms. Mauney was born in Roselyn Heights, NY and grew up in Oberlin, Ohio.

 She has been a vital member of the Washington DC music community for decades through her orchestral and chamber work.

-Unlike others in the chamber orchestra that Mr. Walters put together for this album, Ms. Mauney was not a member of one of the Military music service bands.
-She became Instead she was a freelance musician.
-She became part of the freelance work performed by the Air Force Strolling Strings by learning their repertoire and performed with members of that group many times over the years in private functions.
+Unlike others in the chamber orchestra Mr. Walters put together for this album, Ms. Mauney was not a member of one of the DC area Military premier service bands.
+She was a freelance musician, who also became part of the freelance work of the Air Force Strolling Strings, by learning their repertoire and performing with members of that group many times over the years in private functions.

 Other freelance activities included: recording artist, including numerous scores for National Geographic Specials; and many CDs as well as countless television and radio jingles.
 Other experiences in Washington DC included: working extensively with the Kennedy Center Opera House Orchestra; the Handel Festival Orchestra; and the National Gallery Orchestra, et al.